Arfey/aiohttp_admin2/README.rst

-manager (resource) need for get and set data mapper for represent/validate data/type for field mapper for trafaret?? separate mapper for view and validate?
+resource (resource) need for get and set data mapper for represent/validate data/type for field mapper for trafaret?? separate mapper for view and validate?